NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 In very few scenarios, static graph restore may behave differently from current restore and certain declared PackageReferences or ProjectReferences might be missing.

-To ease your mind and determine whether static graph works correctly for your scenario, consider running:
+To ease your mind, as a one time check, when migrating to static graph restore, consider running:

 ```cli
 msbuild.exe -t:restore -p:RestoreUseStaticGraphEvaluation